pantheon-systems/documentation/source/content/guides/secure-development/02-secure-integration.md

 [Contact support](/guides/support/contact-support/) and provide the following for each of your remote services:

+- IP address

-- IP address(Not a URL as our system uses consistent IP addresses by means of identifying a certain connection)
+  - Pantheon uses consistent IP addresses (not a URL) to identify a specific connection

 - Port number